 Number “1” Plays and Players’, Bay Area Harbour Playhouse, was formed August 8, 1980 and immediately named Bennie Nipper as its Artistic Director.
-Under her leadership it has grown from a company performing for NASA employees at the Gilruth Center to it’s present Community Theatre and Fine Arts Academy with a full schedule of classes, community theatre activities and productions.
+Under her leadership it has grown from a company performing for NASA employees at the Gilruth Center to its present site opened in 1991 as a community theatre and Fine Arts Academy.

 Bennie composes music and has had her works recorded by Rainbow Records.
 She also writes plays and poetry.
 In 1995, to help celebrate Friendswood Centennial, she wrote, produced and directed The Promise Land, a musical based on the history of that community.
 Some of her poetry has been published by the World of Poetry and the American Poetry Association.
 In 1989, Bennie was named “Poet Laureate” of the World of Poetry and received its highest cash award of $15,000.